restorecommerce/notification-srv/README.md

 > `content` should be specified as one of the attributes `text` (for strings) or `buffer` (raw bytes, like images).

-Textual attachments are appendend in the mail as-is, while binary attachments are converted to base64 and then included (see [tests](#link#).
+Textual attachments are appendend in the mail as-is, while binary attachments are converted to base64 and then included (see [tests](test/)).

 ## Kafka Events